PhungDucKien/excelium/slate/source/includes/_web_api.md

 name | the name of the cookie
 text | the value to match with the result

-## Verify Cookie By Name Contain
+## Verify Cookie By Name Match

-Verifies that the value of the cookie with the specified name contains the given value.
+Verifies that the value of the cookie with the specified name matches the given value.
 When the verify fails, the test will continue execution, logging the failure.

 ### Usage

 `
-verifyCookieByNameContain(name, text)
+verifyCookieByNameMatch(name, text)
 `

 ### Parameters